dbactual/thomaspaine/content/pages/resources/tom-paine-revolutionist-by-jean-simon.md

 ---
-Title: Tom Paine - Revolutionist by Jean Simon
+title: Tom Paine - Revolutionist by Jean Simon
 ---

    by Jean Simon (1952)